-If write is true, then the file specified in the [tool.versioningit.write] subtable, if any, will be updated.
+If write is true, then the file specified in the write subtable of the versioningit configuration, if any, will be updated.

-If fallback is true, then if project_dir is not under version control (or if the VCS executable is not installed), versioningit will assume that the directory is an unpacked sdist and will read the version from the PKG-INFO file, returning a FallbackReport instance instead of a Report.
+If fallback is true, then if project\dir is not under version control (or if the VCS executable is not installed), versioningit will assume that the directory is an unpacked sdist and will read the version from the PKG-INFO file, returning a FallbackReport instance instead of a Report.

-5.2.
-Low-Level Class 21
+6.2.
+Low-Level Class 25

 '''

-• NotVCSError - if fallback is false and project_dir is not under version control
+\bullet \ \textit{NotVCSError} - if \ fallback \ is \ false \ and \ \texttt{project\dir} \ is \ not \ under \ version \ control

 '''

-- NotSdistError if fallback is true, project_dir is not under version control, and there is no PKG-INFO file in project_dir - ConfigError if any of the values in config are not of the correct type - MethodError if a method returns a value of the wrong type
+- NotSdistError if fallback is true, project\dir is not under version control, and there is no PKG-INFO file in project\dir - ConfigError if any of the values in config are not of the correct type - MethodError if a method returns a value of the wrong type